ahmedmagds/WhatsGNU/README.md

 * SciPy   (required for WhatsGNU_plotter.py)
 * Matplotlib  (required for WhatsGNU_plotter.py)
 ## Installation
+### Clone the Github repository
 WhatsGNU is a command-line application written in Python3.
-Simply download and use!
+Simply download and use! **You will have to install all needed dependencies!**
 ```
 $git clone https://github.com/ahmedmagds/WhatsGNU
 $cd WhatsGNU/bin